-Anticipatory retaliation occurs when an employer takes or threatens to take an adverse employment action against an employee before that employee reports alleged discrimination or engages in other protected activity.
+Anticipatory retaliation occurs when an employer takes or threatens to take an adverse employment action against an employee in anticipation of the employee reporting wrongdoing, such as fraud or discrimination.
 An employer anticipatorily retaliates when it takes or threatens to take an adverse employment action in order to dissuade or discourage the employee from engaging in future protected activity.

-The Supreme Court has interpreted Title VII’s antiretaliation provision broadly and has held an employer is prohibited from retaliating against an employee for engaging in protected activity if that retaliation “well might have dissuaded a reasonable worker from making or supporting a charge of discrimination.”
+The Supreme Court has interpreted Title VII’s antiretaliation provision broadly, holding that an employer is prohibited from retaliating against an employee for engaging in protected activity if that retaliation “well might have dissuaded a reasonable worker from making or supporting a charge of discrimination.”
 Burlington Northern & Santa Fe Ry.
 Co. v.
 White, 548 U.S. 53, 68 (2006).
 Courts have held that anticipatory retaliation may dissuade a reasonable worker from engaging in protected activity and therefore may violate Title VII.

 In Lester v.
-O’Rourke, the court held that where an employer gave its employee a choice between signing a Last Change Agreement (LCA) and losing his job, that constituted anticipatory retaliation.
+O’Rourke, the court held that where an employer gave its employee a choice between signing a Last Change Agreement (LCA) or losing his job knowing that the employee had previously filed racial discrimination claims against his employer with the EEOC, that constituted anticipatory retaliation.
 2018 WL 3141796 (N.D.
 Ill.
 June 27, 2018).
-The plaintiff/employee had previously filed racial discrimination claims against his employer with the Equal Employment Opportunity Commission (EEOC), some of which were pending at the time the employer required him to sign the agreement.
-Id. at 1-2.
 The LCA required the employee to voluntarily dismiss all of his pending EEO complaints and waive his right to seek relief with the EEOC or in federal court if terminated or disciplined.
 Id. at 2.
 The court held that “threatening to fire an employee based upon possible lawsuits against the employer for any future discriminatory conduct” would meet the Supreme Court’s standard of dissuading a reasonable worker from engaging in protected activity.
 Id. at *4.
 Because the LCA required the plaintiff to waive his right to file future Title VII claims if he wanted to keep his job, the court held that effectively forcing him to sign the agreement violated Title VII’s antiretaliation provision.
 Id. at 5.

 The Lester court cited other cases where courts have found that anticipatory retaliation violates Title VII.
 For example, in Beckel v.
-Wal-Mart Assocs., Inc., the Seventh Circuit wrote that if an employer were to threaten an employee with termination if she sued, this would be anticipatory retaliation in violation of Title VII.
+Wal-Mart Assocs., Inc., the Seventh Circuit held that if an employer were to threaten to fire an employee if the employee were to bring a lawsuit, that would constitute anticipatory retaliation in violation of Title VII.
 301 F.3d 621, 624 (7th Cir.
 2002).
 Further, in Sauers v.
-Salt Lake Cty., the Tenth Circuit found that although the plaintiff’s evidence that did not match the usual pattern in retaliation cases, where the defendant employer feared the plaintiff would file a sexual harassment complaint and then reassigned her because he anticipated her filing, this would constitute anticipatory retaliation.
+Salt Lake Cty., the Tenth Circuit found that where the employer feared the plaintiff would file a sexual harassment complaint and then reassigned her because he anticipated her filing, this would constitute anticipatory retaliation.
 1 F.3d 1122, 1128 (10th Cir.
 1993).
 The court wrote that “[a]ction taken against an individual in anticipation of that person engaging in protected opposition to discrimination is no less retaliatory than action taken after the fact,” and this sort of anticipatory retaliation violates Title VII.
 Id.

-We have assembled a team of leading whistleblower lawyers to provide top-notch representation to whistleblowers.
+Our leading whistleblower lawyers provide top-notch representation to whistleblowers.
 Recently Washingtonian magazine named two of our attorneys top whistleblower lawyers.
 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 Law Firm in the Washington D.C. metropolitan area.

 To schedule a free preliminary consultation, click here or call us at 202-262-8959.